 Coco: I don’t think there’s a need to be a purist on this one — you don’t need to create absolutely no waste in a zero-waste lifestyle and it’s impossible anyway!
 I see it as striving to lead a low-impact lifestyle by avoiding unnecessary waste.
 This ranges from clothes to single-use plastic to food to electricity.
 Many times, what may seem unavoidable can be easily avoided with a simple tweak in one’s habits, a little commitment, and the belief that this adjustment, however small, is meaningful.

-What are some ways that you try to minimize waste?
+What are some ways that you try to minimise waste?

 The list can go on and on.
 There are more common practices like finishing my food and bringing my own bag, cup, and container.
 Less conventional habits include using a handkerchief instead of tissue, using a bidet and only using toilet paper to dry off, not buying new clothes, and adjusting the settings of my electronic devices to conserve electricity.